Let’s talk about CSS and React!

 About Bootstrap and Other ‘CSS Frameworks’

 There are many CSS frameworks, such as Bootstrap, Materialize etc. I think such CSS frameworks can be a good starting point for unexperienced style tweakers to get something look proper without a lot of hassle.
 However, the problem is that while Bootstrap provides a proper looking default layout, the reality is that the customer usually comes up with a design that deviates from the standard Bootstrap style.
-Then you start entering problems because you will need code your own styles on top of the default Bootstrap styles.
+Then you start entering problems because you will need to code your own styles on top of the default Bootstrap styles.
 You end up partially rewriting and covering up underlying Bootstrap styles and that isn’t a beautiful thing by definition.
 It’s sort of a hack that you have to start ‘fixing’ the default sauce by mixing in your own flavors.
 There will be maintainability problems in the long term.
 If the customer has their own unique design for the UI, you would be better off writing your vanilla styles from scratch and get rid of the underlying ‘framework’ mess that does not quite fit into what you are really doing.

 How About Tailwind CSS?